madoar/angular-archwizard/README.md

 ```

 ## How to use the wizard
-To use the this wizard component in an angular 2 project simply add a wizard component to the html template of your component, like this:
+To use this wizard component in an angular project simply add a `wizard` component to the html template of your component:

 ```html
 <wizard>